If you've got what it takes,

 College fees cover the cost to St John's of providing various educational and domestic services as well as other support.
 Subject to a fee status check, the College fee for Home and EU undergraduates who are on their first undergraduate course is included in the University fee and does not constitute an additional charge.
 UK or EU students who are eligible for public support do not normally have to pay an additional College fee, unless they are studying for a second degree.

 There are different regulations for ELQ (Equivalent or Lower Qualification) students, who study for a degree which is equivalent to, or at a lower level than, a qualification they already possess when they commence their course.
-More specifically, the fees for undergraduate ELQ students who commence their studies in 2017-18 will be £9,771 for the University and £7,500 for the College.
+Please refer to the University's document for Undergraduate Tuition Fees for 2018-19.
+ELQ students are liable for the College fee as well, which is £8,250 for those who have received an offer in the admissions round 2017-18 and £8,700 for those who will receive an offer in the admissions round 2018-19.

 Undergraduates at St John’s normally live in College accommodation for all three (or, in some cases, four) years leading up to the BA Degree.
 The room licence normally runs from October to June.